timeplus-io/docs/docs/proton.md

 # Proton

-Proton is a unified streaming and historical data processing engine in a single binary.
+Proton is a unified streaming and historical data analytics database in a single binary.
 It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus](https://timeplus.com) streaming analytics platform.

 Proton extends the historical data, storage, and computing functionality of the popular [ClickHouse project](https://github.com/clickhouse/clickhouse) with streaming and OLAP data processing.